-Code S. Commercial Revitalization Deduction
+Code R. Commercial Revitalization Deduction

-Follow the instructions on Form 8582 for commercial revitalization deductions from rental real estate activities to figure how much of the deduction can be reported on Schedule E, Part II, column (f).
+Follow the instructions on Form 8582 for commercial revitalization deductions from rental real estate activities to figure how much of the deduction can be reported on Schedule E (Form 1040), line 28, column (f).

 Disclosure of Reportable Transactions